Liam C. Kelly

 Liam believes in giving back to the community and has volunteered at Metro Continuing Education since 2012 to teach Law for the Layperson: Being a Residential Landlord.
 Liam is the Chair of the Strathcona County Subdivision and Development Appeal Board and has been a member of the Board since 2018 either as Vice-Chair or Chair.

-Liam enjoys teaching and has co-taught Advocacy 608 at the University of Alberta Law School since 2018.
+Liam enjoys teaching and has co-taught Advocacy 608 as a sessional instructor at the University of Alberta Law School since 2018.
 He enjoys helping the next generation of litigators feel confident in their advocacy skills.
 He is also a regular speaker on commercial lease enforcement for the Builder’s Owners Management Association.

 Outside of his legal practice, Liam is an active member of his community.
-He re-wrote the Conduct Policies and complaint process for the Sherwood Park Minor Hockey Association, ensuring that safety of the players and a recognition of the importance of diversity were foundational requirements for players, coaches and parents.
+He re-wrote the Conduct Policies and complaint process for the Sherwood Park Minor Hockey Association, ensuring that safety of the players and a recognition that the importance of diversity is a foundational requirements for players, coaches and parents.